Skip to content

 Note: Please prepare an Amazon AK that meets the requirements in advance (for simplicity, you can directly grant global read-only permission ReadOnlyAccess)

-To synchronize MSK monitoring data, install the corresponding collection script: "Guance Integration (AWS-Managed Streaming for Kafka Collection)" (ID: guance_aws_kafka)
+To synchronize MSK monitoring data, we install the corresponding collection script: "Guance Integration (AWS-Managed Streaming for Kafka Collection)" (ID: guance_aws_kafka)

 After clicking 【Install】, enter the corresponding parameters: Amazon AK, Amazon account name.